- Minimum GPA: 2.5

 Students will take an intensive course at the beginning of the semester for approximately 1 month.
 Students’ proficiency level for the intensive course is determined by a placement test taken upon arrival to Granada.
 After the intensive course is completed, students will take another placement test to determine their level for the regular semester courses.

 Students who place at the High Intermediate level or above will receive ILCS 300 level credit for all courses taken in Spanish.
-Students who place at the Intermediate level will receive upper-level ILCT credits for their electives.
+Students who place at the Intermediate level will more likely receive lower-level ILCT credits for their electives.
+It is possible that one English-taught courses on the Spanish-speaking world may count to an ILCS major, but not an ILCS minor.
+English-taught courses may possibly count to a non-ILCS major or minor, and will be determined on a case-by-case basis in consultation with their department.
 ILC majors may also take Arabic to fulfill the additional language requirement for the major.

 Housing and Meals